Frank Lloyd Wright

 Potentially eligible as a contributing resource

 This is a 2.5-story single-family residence in the Queen Anne style with Prairie School influences built in 1893.
+The building is square in plan.
 The structural system is masonry.
 The foundation is brick.
 Exterior walls are original wood siding and original wood shingles.
 The building has a high side gable roof clad in original wood shingles.
 Large hip roof structure with flared eaves above side entrance.
 Two-story narrow gabled dormer on front with decorative woodwork in gable clad in wood shingles.
 There is one front, front slope, brick chimney.
 Windows are original wood, Diamond pane/1 double-hung sashes.
 Diamond pane fixed curved windows in front bay.
 There is a single-story, full-width veranda.
 Veranda wraps around to the west with a hip-roofed structure clad in wood shingles over the entry door.
 Side entry.

 * Date source: Private research